Ecommerce Schema Markup: What It Is and How to Use It?

 • Use automated schema generation across product catalogs

-• Add VideoObject Schema for tutorials, demos, and unboxing clips
+• Add VideoObject schema for tutorials, demos, and unboxing clips

-• Strengthen feeds with Merchant Listing Schema
+• Strengthen feeds with the Merchant Listing Schema.

 • Monitor structured data health inside Search Console

-• Connect schema updates to your inventory system so fields update automatically
+• Connect schema updates to your inventory system so fields update automatically.

 Schema in 2026 is not just code.
 It is your store’s language for AI.
 The cleaner and richer that language is, the more often Google chooses your products for the spotlight.